ittner/ioreth/README.md

 The non-indented comments are mine.
 The indented ones are by Alexandre.
 A lot of this is trial-and-error for me, so again, please bear with me.

+The net currently runs at <https://aprsph.net>.
+You may interact with the bot by sending APRS messages with APRSPH as the addressee.

+The group chat/CQ log is at <https://aprsph.net/cq>.

 # Supported bot commands

 - **NET plus message** - This adds the user to the day's log (refreshes every midnight at the machine's local time).
 It also logs the timestamp, callsign, and message to a file that can be posted on the web.
 See http://aprs.dx1arm.net for example.